SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 movement-checks (MovementChecks)
 --------------------------------

-Options related to minecraft's movement checks, that can be enabled or disabled.
+Configuration options related to minecraft's movement checks, that can be enabled or disabled.

 * **moved-wrongly**